Discover how to repair a broken or unhappy relationship

 - Long-term stress, particularly when not taking responsibility for doing something positive to address the cause, or learning how to deal with it if it can’t be changed (see: Stress and your relationship and How to help someone with a nervous breakdown).

 - An unsupportive partner during pregnancy and/or significant problems after the birth of your baby, or lack of support with child-rearing (see: how to deal with a birth trauma).

 I know that the things I have asked you to do aren’t necessarily easy.
 Again, they require you to make a decision that, to fix your relationship, you’ll do whatever it takes – including taking responsibility, without blame.

-With commitment to yourself and to the process, you stand the best possible chance of making some real changes.
+With a commitment to yourself and to the process, you stand the best possible chance of making some real changes.

 You may have lost your relationship and your partner, but not yourself.
-You’ll recover quicker, feel more empowered and able to move on with your life, regardless of how devastating the ending might be and feel at first.
+You’ll recover quicker, feel more empowered and be able to move on with your life, regardless of how devastating the ending might be and feel at first.